 GXIII – 58

-Anchor And “Spring Garden / Glass Works” – Log Cabin Historical Flask
+Anchor And “Spring Garden / Glass Works” – Log Cabin

 Prussian Blue Pint

-Spring Garden Glass Works, Baltimore, Md.
+Spring Garden Glass Works, Baltimore (1851-1856)

-Although the mold itself is common in aquamarine, it is also available in a myriad of colors including shades of light olive green and aqua which are very common.
-Light yellow-green, bright yellow-green, citron, light yellow-amber, gold amber, olive-yellow, olive amber and light olive green are scarce.
+Although the mold itself is common in aquamarine, it is also available in a myriad of other glass colors including shades of light olive green and aqua which are very common.
+Light yellow-green, bright yellow-green, citron, light yellow-amber, gold amber, olive-yellow, olive amber, and light olive green are scarce.
 Wine color is very rare.
 Dark cold blue is extremely rare along with sapphire blue, pinkish puce, red amber, and olive amber with topaz overtones.
 This variety of colors is rather common for a Baltimore glass factory.